TylerTheFox/CSE412-Traffic-Accident-Project/README.md

 ## Installation
 1. Create a Postgres database
-2. Import the provided database in Database/psql_database.backup This can be done with this by running pg_restore in the root direcotry of the projectex. `pg_restore --dbname=dbname --verbose backup/psql_database.backup`
+2. Import the provided database in Database/psql_database.backup This can be done with this by running pg_restore in the root direcotry of the project ex. `pg_restore --dbname=dbname --verbose backup/psql_database.backup`
 3. Copy config.php.example to config.php, open it, and edit the database connection configuration.

 ## Misc Images